 As needs expand, we continue to respond to the challenges of the times with trust and courage.
 We reclaim and confirm the core values that form the identity of our Congregation in our life and mission.

-We are sensitive to the cry of the people by being rooted in the charism of the Congregation and guided by the vision of our Mother Gnanamma.
-The God of the Bible is a God who hears the cries of the people and takes sides with them in their struggle.
-It is God who sees, hears, feels the pain of the people and acts to deliver them, calling people both to announce God's intervention and to share that pain together with God.
+We are sensitive to the cry of the people by being rooted in the Charism of the Congregation and guided by the vision of our Foundress.
+Our God is a God who hears the cries of the people and takes sides with them in their struggle.
+It is He who sees, hears, and feels the pain of the people and acts to deliver them, calling the people both to announce God’s intervention and to share that pain together with God.
 Hence, our mission is to respond to the suffering of a people who struggle to achieve justice.
-Through our union with the Lord Jesus Christ, we are emboldened to act to alleviate the people's suffering.
+Through our union with the Lord Jesus Christ, we are emboldened to act to alleviate the people’s suffering.

 We realize that we should make our religious life relevant in the age of secularization of sacred lives.
 The world is changing apace.
 Technology moved lives and human activities rapidly.
 Media changed the ways people live their lives.
 The onslaught of advertisements and cinematic visual culture overwhelmed all that we cherish as tradition, culture and value system.
 In this context, we were called to make our life count.
 That relevance could come only by evolving a Christian counter - culture to stand up to consumer culture.
 We became women on the move, ready to go anywhere in the world like the disciples who were sent out by Jesus.